Husono/Dokucraft-TSC-Light/README.md

 Reuploading or releasing this pack anywhere other than the Dokucraft forum is not allowed unless you have the permission to do so from the council.

-You’re are certainly not allowed to put this website, forums, or any Dokucraft download link behind adf.ly.
+You are certainly not allowed to put this website, forums, or any Dokucraft download link behind adf.ly.

 Do not use any textures created for the continuation in your own texture pack you intend to release, not even as place-holders.

 You are not allowed to use this pack for any commercial purposes.

 You are not allowed to redistribute the Dokucraft music in any other texture pack.

 If you'd like to use any of this work for a remix or as a base for your own pack be sure to read and